 By the official start of the Vietnam War, the United States had long been engaged in an attempt to restrain the spread of communism.
 Although the Battle of Ia Drang was the first major physical conflict between the U.S. and the People’s Army of Vietnam, it was the culmination of years of U.S. aid to South Vietnamese forces.

-Hoping to stop the spread of communism, the United States entered the Vietnam War in March 1965 when 3,500 US Marines came ashore at Da Nang to aid South Vietnam in their fight against North Vietnam.
-But their first real fight on the ground didn’t take place until November 14, 1965, when the US Army engaged in battle with the NVA in the Ia Drang Valley.
+Hoping to stop communism’s spread, the United States entered the Vietnam War in March 1965.
+3,500 US Marines came ashore at Da Nang to aid South Vietnam in their fight against North Vietnam; their first real fight on the ground didn’t take place until November 14, 1965, when the US Army engaged in battle with the North Vietnam Army (NVA) in the Ia Drang Valley.
 Notable as one of the first instances in which large-scale helicopters were used for air assault, as well as B-52 strategic bombers, the battle marks a bloody initial conflict between the troops in which both sides claimed victory—a sign of what was to come as the Vietnam War progressed.

 One of the most well-known accounts of the Vietnam War centers on the Battle of Ia Drang.
 We Were Soldiers Once…and Young was co-written by Lieutenant General Harold (Hal) Moore and war correspondent Joseph L. Galloway, who were both present at the battle.
 In fact, Galloway was the only journalist on the ground throughout the fighting.
 However, the two men didn’t just rely on their own perspectives; they also interviewed hundreds of men who fought in the battle, including North Vietnamese commanders.
 The result is a New York Times bestseller that remains the most authoritative and moving account of the conflict to date.